lobaro/lobaro-coap/README.md

 * detached packet receive/send logic
 * Arduino support (experimental)

+There is also a working OpenSource **client lib available in GoLang** @ https://github.com/Lobaro/coap-go

 Follow [Lobaro on Twitter](https://twitter.com/LobaroHH) to get latest news about iot projects using our CoAP implementation!

 # Demo/Example